HERE ARE FREQUENTLY ASKED QUESTIONS

 requesting them.
 We will send back an email with the transmission

-12. Is the Willow Creek audio feed Mono or Stereo?
+Is the GLS event audio feed Mono or Stereo?

-The audio portion of the Willow Creek signal is a full stereo audio (Left / Right) program.
+The audio portion of the GLS satellite and streaming signal is a full stereo audio (Left / Right) program.

-13. What if I can see video on the Willow feed but can’t hear the audio?
+9. What if I can see video on the GLS feed but can’t hear the audio?